 Natural language processing (NLP) is an area of computer science and artificial intelligence concerned with the interactions between computers and human (natural) languages, in particular how to program computers to process and analyze large amounts of natural language data.
 It is the branch of machine learning which is about analyzing any text and handling predictive analysis.

 Scikit-learn is a free software machine learning library for Python programming language.
 Scikit-learn is largely written in Python, with some core algorithms written in Cython to achieve performance.
 Cython is a superset of the Python programming language, designed to give C-like performance with code that is written mostly in Python.

-Let’s understand various steps involved in text Processing and the flow of NLP.
+Let’s understand the various steps involved in text processing and the flow of NLP.